 General Paraeducator Certificate

-The General Paraeducator Certificate is earned by a paraeducator who completes ten days (70 clock hours) of professional development training in addition to the Fundamental Course of Study (FCS).
-It is the responsibility of the school district to ensure all employed paraeducators meet the requirements of the certificate if funding is provided by the legislature.
-There is currently no funding for school districts to provide general certificate training.
+The general certificate is earned by a paraeducator who completes ten days (70 clock hours) of professional development training in addition to the Fundamental Course of Study (FCS).
+It is the responsibility of the school district to ensure all employed paraeducators meet the requirements of the certificate if funding is provided by the Legislature.

 Training components